mrdoob/three.js/threejs/lessons/threejs-prerequisites.md

 Above you can see eslint knows the rule that `UpperCaseNames` are constructors and so you should be using `new`.
 Another error caught and avoided.
 This is [the `new-cap` rule](https://eslint.org/docs/rules/new-cap).

-There's 100s of rules you can turn on or off or customize.
+There are [100s of rules you can turn on or off or customize](https://eslint.org/docs/rules/).
 For example above I mentioned you should use `const` and `let` over `var`.

 Here I used `var` and it warned me I should use `let` or `const`